How To Teach Sentence Structure

 Spend two or three days (often, I spend a week) covering simple sentences.
 Practice them in a variety of ways.

 As students become more comfortable with simple sentences, ask students to include two or three in a writing assignment.
 Then ask students to evaluate their use.
 Do simple sentences provide a specific impact?
 Should some sentences not be simple?
-Doing that simple exercise naturally transitions your lessons to compound sentences.
+Looking at sentence writing naturally transitions your lessons to compound sentences.

 A final note: don’t hesitate to review coordinating and correlative conjunctions.
 Students normally need a quick reminder.
 I do provide direct instruction so that students can reference their notes.